Everything you need to know about tomato seeds

 How do I start tomato seeds indoors?

 Start tomato seeds indoors 6-8 weeks before the last expected frost date.
-Use seed trays or small pots filled with a sterile seed-starting mix.
-Sow the seeds about 0.5 cm deep and keep the soil moist but not waterlogged.
-Provide plenty of light, either from a sunny window or grow lights.
+Sow the seeds about 0.5 cm deep in seed trays or small pots filled with moist seed-starting mix and provide plenty of light.

 When should I transplant tomato seedlings outdoors?